 Total Nitrogen rose to levels that exceeded the threshold during mid to late June.
 The levels recovered somewhat in July, but then steadily climbed for the remainder of the sampling season.

-Dissolved Oxygen remained below adequate levels for healthy aquatic species for the duration of sampling season from June through the end of October.
+Dissolved Oxygen remained below adequate levels of DO for healthy aquatic species for the duration of sampling season from June through the end of September.
+Beneficial rains beginning in mid-October improved these levels significantly.